agatatocz/agatatocz.github.io/README.md

 # agatatocz.github.io
+My small HTML canvas project.
-I made this to learn how to use github pages.
-Please, dont't judge me.
+I put this here to learn how to use github pages.